E. M. Ashraf

-E. M. Ashraf (Malayalam: ഇ. എം. അഷ്റഫ്) is a Malayalam writer, film critic and Journalist.
+E. M. Ashraf is a Malayalam writer, film critic and Journalist.
 He is currently the director of Middle East (News and Programmes), Kairali TV (Malayalam Communications Ltd).
 He has written numerous books and articles in Malayalam language, most notably the biographies of veteran Malayalam writers Vaikom Muhammad Basheer and Sukumar Azhikode.
 His interview with late Indian painter M. F. Husain was published in Malayalam and later translated into Arabic and English.

 Currently he is settled in Dubai, UAE and appears in a weekly program in Kairali TV called 'Gulf Focus' which addresses the concerns of Malayali diaspora living in Gulf countries.
 He had received numerous awards for his contribution towards Malayalam literature and media.

 Early life, education and career

 E.M.
 Ashraf (Edappakath Muhammed Ashraf) was born in Kadalai village, Kannur district, Kerala in a Muslim family to late K. P. Moidu and E. Ayshabi.

 He took post graduation in literature (MA Malayalam) and master's degree in journalism (MJ).
 He started his career in a regional magazine called Kala Kaumudi and later worked at Kerala Kaumudi before joining Kairali TV.

 During his career, he held numerous positions as President of Indian Media Forum, Kannur district president of Kerala working journalist union, Advisory committee member to Dooradarshan, Advisory committee member to Police Press relation committee to the Chief Minister of Kerala etc.